MartinL-no/react-projects/quizzical/README.md

 ## Tech Used / Dependencies

-- This is a React App boostrapped with CRA
+- This is a React App bootstrapped with CRA

 - Fonts from [Google Fonts](https://fonts.google.com/)